Department of Environmental Protection

 Atlantic White Cedar Restoration

 Atlantic white cedar forests provide many ecological services including tremendous benefits to the hydrology and water quality of the Pinelands, a region specifically protected for its ground and surface water resources.
 Underlying much of the Pinelands is the Kirkwood-Cohansey Aquifer, a vast reservoir estimated to contain over 17 trillion gallons of some of the purest water in the country.
-Adjacent counties and municipalities rely on clean and plentiful water flowing from the Pinelands.
+Adjacent counties and municipalities rely on this aquifer for its clean and plentiful drinking water.

 Video: Atlantic White Cedar Restoration